fredbegin11/bifurkate/README.md

 Bifurkate is a powerful visualization tool to analyze your past rides, runs, walks and hikes.

 Why?
 Because everyone loves data!
-Also, I was tired of riding the same route again and again and I wanted to mess with the Strava API.
+Also, I needed a reasons to mess around with the Strava API.

 ### Commands to run the project